2507

 NYIOOC Taster Lina Smith

-Once you have tasted an olive oil plain, the next step is to taste it in combination with food.
-This is where olive oil comes to life, as one of the flavors in a dish.
+Once you have tasted an olive oil plain, the next step is to taste it with food.
+This is where olive oil comes to life as one of the flavors in a dish.

-Wine presents a good analogy: a wine that is great with food might not be appropriate as an aperitif.
-Olive oil is the same: sometimes an olive oil that seems over-the-top pungent and bitter by itself or with bread, is perfection itself when used to top a hearty bean soup.
+Wine presents a good analogy: a great wine with food might not be appropriate as an aperitif.
+Olive oil is the same: sometimes, an olive oil that seems over-the-top pungent and bitter by itself or with bread is perfection when used to top a hearty bean soup.

-Pairing olive oils and foods is an entire discussion of its own, but for a great learning experience, try three different olive oils — one delicate, one medium, one robust — with a variety of items.
-Good choices are warm boiled potatoes, fresh mozzarella, ripe tomatoes, bread, warm cooked white beans, salad greens, seasonal cooked vegetables, grilled steak, poached or grilled chicken; pretty much whatever is for dinner.
-Cook things simply, without a lot of added seasonings, but be sure you have some sea salt on hand.
+Pairing olive oils and foods is an entire discussion, but for a great learning experience, try three different olive oils — one delicate, one medium, and one robust — with various items.
+Good choices are warm boiled potatoes, fresh mozzarella, ripe tomatoes, bread, warm cooked white beans, salad greens, seasonal cooked vegetables, grilled steak, poached or grilled chicken, and whatever is for dinner.
+Cook things simply, without adding seasonings, but be sure you have some sea salt on hand.

-This is a fun thing to do with a group of friends: you can taste together and compare impressions.
-Add a couple of wines — a red and a white — to complete the pairings, and you have yourself a dinner party.
+This is fun to do with a group of friends: you can taste together and compare impressions.
+Add red and white wines to complete the pairings, and you have a dinner party.

 Advertisement